 Creating an in-game economy with coins and other actions such as power-ups is an excellent way to give your players goals and reward them.
-When you make your own game with this in mind your overall gameplay experience and player retention will be much higher.
+When you make your own game with this in mind your overall gameplay experience will be better and player retention will be higher.
 The option to collect coins also empowers users to unlock characters and other special items you decide to include, which can lead up to an in-app purchase generating real money.

 We’ll cover how to import coins for players to collect, how to add a coin tracker to your game’s UI, invincibility power-ups and the use of path logic pieces.

 You’ll also learn how to add beautiful light effects and particle effects in creative ways to make your game look really professional.

 Let’s start by looking for the PNG animation for the coin in the graphics folder.
 Go into the “GLTCH Extras” folder and you will find the “coin” folder.
 Open it up.
 Select the entire PNG sequence for our coin, and drag it into Buildbox, dropping it on the action option of the drag and drop wheel.

 Let’s select the action in the assets panel and make sure we name it something easy to find in the outliner.
 Also, actions can be tied to buttons, so, make sure you name your actions so you can reference them in those buttons settings.